ppkgtmm/fake-news-detection/README.md

 ./run.sh init
 ```

-Each of the following steps uses a YAML configuration file stored in config folder of project root directory
+Each of the following steps uses a YAML configuration file stored in config folder

 #### Clean data